AgileRL/AgileRL/docs/off_policy/index.rst

 Training Loop
 -------------

 Now it is time to insert the evolutionary HPO components into our training loop.
-If you are using a Gym-style environment, it is easiest to use our training function, which returns a population of trained agents and logged training metrics.
+If you are using a Gym-style environment, you can use our off-the-shelf training function, which returns a population of trained agents and logged training metrics.

 .. code-block:: python